Small Homes vs. Tiny Homes – Key Differences

 Any home that is 400 square feet or less is usually known as a tiny home.
 Most tiny homes are in the range of 100-250 sq ft range.

-Some homeowners are concerned with the daily reality of living in such a small space.
 General assumptions are that tiny homes are very cheap because of their tiny size–the reality is they can vary widely in price.
-The other drawback is the unpredictability of the tiny home market.

 Small homes allow more room to live comfortably while tiny homes are a bit too cramped for space.
 Tiny homes are generally built on a chassis, with wheels attached to the trailer to enhance mobility.
 Small homes are built on permanent foundations.
 Small homes have a better resale value while tiny homes have depreciation value like automobiles.